ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/REST-Service/README.md

 The following prerequisites are required to run the tester:

-1. podman and podman-compose are installed
+1. podman and podman-compose are installed.
+If you're using Docker and Docker Compose, you can skip this step.
+Simply use the `docker` command in place of `podman` and `docker-compose` instead of `podman-compose`.
     - **macOS:** use the following commands to install Podman and Podman Compose

     ```sh